wp-insider/simple-membership/simple-membership/readme.txt

 - Minor improvements to the newly added cancel subscription shortcode.
 - Changed the status of the 1st transaction of a Stripe subscription to 'subscription created' for better clarity.
 - The PayPal's new API button options have been moved to the top in the button creation interface.
+- Improved the 'profile_update' action hoook handling code - the user will remain logged-in after the password is changed from WP User profile page.

 = 4.4.6 =
 - Various translation related changes to the button configuration admin interface.